 Okatie real estate is some of the most expensive in South Carolina, although Okatie house values don't compare to the most expensive real estate in the U.S.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Okatie is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Okatie is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Okatie who work in sales jobs (24.18%), healthcare (12.75%), and management occupations (11.12%).
+There are especially a lot of people living in Okatie who work in sales jobs (16.63%), healthcare (15.65%), and business and financial occupations (10.38%).